GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/outbound-saml-shib.md

 ## Relying Party Configuration
 This feature allows to further customize how different IDPs profiles will respond to requests received from this SP, including encryption and digital signature options.
 The underlying IDPs functionality is described in [the Shibboleth Wiki](https://wiki.shibboleth.net/confluence/display/IDP30/RelyingPartyConfiguration).

-oxTrust allows to tweak only limited subset of profiles mentioned there, out of which the [SAML2SSO profile](https://wiki.shibboleth.net/confluence/display/IDP30/SAML2SSOConfiguration) is of most interest as it's the most common browser SSO profile used in today's SAML world.
+oxTrust allows you to tweak a limited subset of profiles mentioned in the Shibboleth wiki (linked above).
+For our purposes, the [SAML2SSO profile](https://wiki.shibboleth.net/confluence/display/IDP30/SAML2SSOConfiguration) is the most common browser SSO profile used in today's SAML world.

 The "Configure Relying Party" checkbox is accessible on the TR Creation page and must be enabled with a specific profile(s) selected as active for this TR to generate a valid configuration.
 In most cases, just adding SAML2SSO profile with default settings to the list to the right will do.